 Select the information from pull down menu.
+Alarm and Output control appear in case of STM-256.

-- Wavelength and bit rate shows the nominal wavelength and bit rate. - Compliance shows the available standards. - Vendor information shows the data stored in the optical transceiver.
+- Alarm shows the alarm status. - Wavelength and bit rate shows the nominal wavelength and bit rate. - Compliance shows the available standards. - Vendor information shows the data stored in the optical transceiver. - Output control allows to select lanes to insert alarm/errors.